 Last week’s peaceful protest, which ended in Turning Point USA (TPUSA) being escorted out by the University Police Department (UPD), raised some questions about why they felt the need to be escorted out.
 Some students and faculty members question whether the group’s exit was driven by genuine safety concerns or an attempt to frame the incident in a way that supports their narrative.

-Is Turning Point USA really about improving the community by engaging in civil discourse, or is their purpose to incite outrage to produce provocative videos and attract wealthy donors?
+They wonder whether Turning Point USA is really about improving the community by engaging in civil discourse, or if their purpose is to incite outrage to produce provocative videos and attract wealthy donors.

 Who Are Turning Point USA?